-On private property at 1455 Stockton Street, the contractor will be restoring the site.
+On private property at 1455 Stockton Street, the contractor is restoring the site.

-The contractor has started replacement of a water line along Columbus Avenue between Union Street and Filbert Streets.
-Final sidewalk and street restoration will follow and is expected to be complete by the 3rd Quarter of 2014.
+The contractor has started replacement of a water line along Columbus Avenue between Union Street and Filbert Streets, this work will be completed next week.
+Following this, Final sidewalk and street restoration will commence and is expected to be complete by the 3rd Quarter of 2014.

 Planned construction (1731-1741 Powell):

-- Preparation for the arrival and removal of the TBMs.
+- Preparation for the arrival and removal of the second TBM.

 - Construction hours are Monday to Friday, 6 a.m. to 7 p.m. with weekend and evening work required at times.
-During the breakthrough of the southbound tunnel's TBM, crews will be on site 24 hours in anticipation to inject compensation grouting.
+During the breakthrough of the northbound tunnel TBM, crews will be on site 24 hours in anticipation to inject compensation grouting.

 Traffic, transit and pedestrian impacts (1731-1741 Powell):

 - Several parking spaces may be closed in front of the property and in the vicinity of Columbus Avenue, and Union Streets.

 - The sidewalk in front of the property may be closed.
 A temporary walkway will be in place around the construction zone when the sidewalk is closed.

 Traffic, transit and pedestrian impacts (1455 Stockton):